schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 In this work, only the mass action law reaction model is considered.

 The mass action law is a fundamental principle in chemical reaction kinetics that states that the rate of a chemical reaction is proportional to the product of the concentrations of its reactants.
-This model is suitable for most reactions, though it is important to note that the model uses the concentrations of reactants and products to directly calculate reaction fluxes.
+This model is suitable for most reactions, though it uses concentrations rather than thermodynamic activities, making it strictly valid only for dilute solutions and well-stirred vessels.
-As a result, the model assumes dilute solutions and a well-stirred reaction vessel to ensure homogeneity.
 The net flux for component $i$ is expressed as:

 ```{math}